 When you have a full-time job, you probably notice that the government takes out taxes for all sorts of things, including Social Security and Medicare.
 Your employer matches those contributions, sometimes referred to as FICA deductions, to complete your contribution.

 When you are self-employed, you are responsible for those payroll taxes.
 But when your business reaches a certain income level, you have some options to limit those “self-employment taxes.”
 If you pay yourself a regular paycheck, you only have to pay the employee and employer portions of FICA taxes on your paycheck.
 Any income you earn above your paycheck is taxed at your regular income tax level.
-If you want to do this, can you do it on your own or are you best off hiring a payroll service?
+If you want to do this, can you do it on your own or are you better off hiring a payroll service?
 Let’s take a look and find out.

 When should you consider paying yourself a paycheck?